-An affiliate of an oil and gas company which holds a participating interest in the Macondo well also owns working interests in the WCTP and DT Blocks, including the Jubilee Unit.
-As a 25% non-operating interest owner in the Macondo well, such partner may incur liability under environmental laws and may be required to contribute to the significant and ongoing remediation expenses in the Gulf of Mexico.
-This event and its aftermath could result in substantial costs to such partner and could in turn affect such partner's affiliate's ability to meet its obligations under the UUOA or the WCTP and DT Petroleum Agreements or related agreements, as the case may be, or necessitate delays in our development activities which could cause a material adverse effect on our business, results of operations and financial condition.
+Anadarko WCTP Company ("Anadarko WCTP"), an affiliate of Anadarko, which holds a participating interest in the Macondo well, also owns working interests in the WCTP and DT Blocks, including the Jubilee Unit.
+See "Prospectus Summary-Overview."
+As a 25% non-operating interest owner in the Macondo well, Anadarko may incur liability under environmental laws and may be required to contribute to the significant and ongoing remediation expenses in the Gulf of Mexico.
+This event and its aftermath could result in substantial costs to Anadarko and could in turn affect Anadarko WCTP's ability to meet its obligations under the UUOA or the WCTP and DT Petroleum Agreements or related agreements, as the case may be, or necessitate delays in our development activities, which could cause a material adverse effect on our business, results of operations and financial condition.